N4IRS/stm32-dvm/Version_3/readme.md

 This is for the Version 3 (Blue Board) ONLY!
-Clone the MMDVM repository from G4LKX
+Clone the MMDVM repository from G4LKX cd into the directory

 git submodule init
 git submodule update

-Copy Config.h over the existing file.
+Patch Config.h for the Version 3 board. patch <Config.h.patch

 Patch IO.cpp to change the startup LED sequence. patch <IO.cpp.patch